 Per RSA-100:16, plan member contribution rates are established and may be amended by the New Hampshire State legislature and employer contribution rates are determined by the NHRS Board of Trustees based on an actuarial valuation.
-The District's contributions to the NHRS for the year ending June 30, 2018 were \$48,909.
+Contributions to the pension plan for the District were \$50,388 for the year ended June 30, 2019.